genov8/goprototype/README.md

 - `Round` – Rounds a number to the nearest integer.
 - `Sqrt` – Returns the square root of a number.
 - `Factorial` – Calculates factorial numbers.
+- `IsPrime` – Checks if a number is a prime number.
+- `Clamp` – Restricts a number to a specified range.
+- `Fibonacci` – Generates a Fibonacci sequence of a given length.
+- `IsPowerOfTwo` – Checks if a number is a power of two.

 ### Slices
 Handle slices with ease: